Martin Bäumle

-Martin Bäumle MP (born 3 June 1964, in Thalwil) is a Swiss scientist and politician.
+Martin Bäumle MP (born 3 June 1964) is a Swiss scientist and politician.
 He has been a member of the National Council since 2003.
 Originally a member of the Green Party of Switzerland, he founded the Green Liberal Party of the Canton of Zürich in 2004 and the national party in 2007.
 He was the first president of the national Green Liberal Party from 2007 to 2017.